 What is the Double Exponential Moving Average (DEMA)?

-Double exponential moving averages (DEMA) are an improvement over Exponential Moving Average (EMA) because they provide even more weightage on recent data points.
+Double exponential moving averages (DEMA) are an improvement over Exponential Moving Average (EMA) because they allocate more weight to recent data points.
 The reduced lag results in a more responsive moving average, which helps short-term traders spot trend reversals quickly.

 Let us look at Apple Inc.’s prices over a period of nine months from April to November 2020.
 The chart uses candlesticks, which are used to reflect the change in Apple’s stock price for each period.